-Issue 43 of Green Horizon Magazine contains an article about the Green Party’s 2020 presidential candidate:
+Issue 43 of Green Horizon Magazine contains my article about the Green Party’s 2020 presidential candidate.

 On Howie Hawkins

 First, let me put in a good word for this hard-working lifelong activist: He’s been a consistently effective Green Party candidate.

 Sometimes we have to step back and notice “the gestalt of it all.”
 People generally don’t pay all so much detailed attention to most phenomena that pass by on the cultural news feed.
 For example: The Greens go to great lengths to try to communicate that their program and their praxis encompass justice, economic, diversity and many more issues, yet most of the populace and press continue to think of them as predominantly environmentalist.
 Another example: The book, The Greening of America, happened to contain many questionable propositions — like the somewhat whimsical “Consciousness III.”
 Wikipedia says: “It mixed sociological analysis with panegyrics to rock music, cannabis, and blue jeans, arguing that these fashions embodied a fundamental social shift.”
 So there was lots of screwball stuff in there.
 Nonetheless, what probably mattered more than anything else about the book is the fact that it got the “greening” idea into the popular consciousness.
 That idea was, no doubt, interpreted in all kinds of ways, but one way was a valid and significant ecological orientation to the problems of our times.
 “Greening” became a positive notion that helped prepare the ground for our own movement.